missmarlos/CPSC481-TEAM-PROJECT/ReadMe.md

 Finished Code:
 * Make a pull request
-* One person will have to do a code review before merging it to master
+* One person will have to do a code review before it can be merged onto master

 ## GENERAL PROJECT INFORMATION ##